iamcal/emoji-data/README.md

 * `short_names` - An array of all the known short names.
 * `text` - An ASCII version of the emoji (e.g. `:)`), or null where none exists.
+* `texts` - An array of ASCII emoji that should convert into this emoji.
+   Each ASCII emoji will only appear against a single emoji entry.
 * `*_img_path` - Path (relative to the root of this repo) to the image.
 * `skin_variations` - For skin-varying emoji, a list of alternative glyphs.